kintaro335-sp/k-cloud-backend/README.md

 - *DATABASE_URL*

-location and name of the data base
+location and name of the data base start with *file:*

 ### prisma